Bandja Sy

-Bandja Sy (born July 30, 1990) is a Malian-French professional basketball player for CSM Oradea of the Liga Națională.
+Bandja Sy (born July 30, 1990) is a Malian-French professional basketball player who last played for CSM Oradea of the Liga Națională.
 Standing at 2.05 m, he plays at the power forward and center positions.
 After playing four years of college basketball at New Mexico State, Sy entered the 2013 NBA draft, but he was not selected in the draft's two rounds.
 He is the brother of Amara Sy.

 High school career

 Sy joined the Aggies after the 2008–09 season at Stoneridge Prep in Simi Valley, California.
 He averaged 18 points and four rebounds a game.
 Sy attended the Adidas National Tournament in the summers of 2008 and 2009.
 At the Douais Tournament, he was named the best wing player and played in the all-star game.
 In August 2007, Sy was selected to attend Basketball without Borders Europe in Paris, France.
 The NBA and FIBA conduct the camp as part of the NBA's global basketball development and community outreach program.